clare-lindley/js-bookings/README.md

 The server is running at localhost:3000

-**Currently taking a break from this API dev to get my head around how the hell to handle uncaught exceptions in node! :S ??? https://www.joyent.com/developers/node/design/errors**
+**Currently taking a break from this API dev malarkey to get my head around how the hell to handle uncaught exceptions in node! :S ??? https://www.joyent.com/developers/node/design/errors**